Hichem-Chabou/Travelcity/README.md

 # Travelcity
-A Travel landing page made with materialize and Jquery
+A Travel landing page made with Materialize.css and Jquery